+PART IV

-PART IV INSTITUTION OF CRIMINAL PROCEEDINGS AGAINST A CHILD
+INSTITUTION OF CRIMINAL PROCEEDINGS AGAINST A CHILD

-Procedure of

-20. The procedure set out in these Rules,

-the court

-shall be applicable to the court in criminal proceedings.
+Procedure of the court20.
+The procedure set out under this part shall be applicable to the court in criminal proceedings.Issuance of a21.-(1) Where a decision to charge a child who is on

-Issuance of a summons

-- 21.-(1) Where a decision to charge a child who is on police bail with a criminal offence is made, that child shall be served with a summon to appear before the court. - (2) Every summons shall be issued by the court and shall be in writing, in duplicate, signed and sealed by a magistrate. - (3) The summons shall require the child to appear before the court at a time and place to be specified. - (4) Where the child is in the care of a local government authority, the summons shall be served on the head of the social welfare department of that authority. - (5) The charge sheet, particulars of the offence and any statements given by the child shall be included with the summons.
+21.-(1) Where a decision to charge a child who is on police bail with a criminal offence is made, that child shall be served with a summon to appear before the court.

-Arrest of a child
+(2) Every summons shall be issued by the court and shall be in writing, in duplicate, signed and sealed by a magistrate.

+(3) The summons shall require the child to appear before the court at a time and place to be specified.

+(4) Where the child is in the care of a local government authority, the summons shall be served on the head of the social welfare department of that authority.

+(5) The charge sheet, particulars of the offence and any statements given by the child shall be included with the summons.

-- 22.-(1) A child shall not be arrested, summonsed or brought before the court unless it is for the purpose of- - (a) answering a complaint or a charge against him; or - (b) making an application to remand him in custody.
+Arrest and remand Order22.-(1) A child shall not be arrested, summoned or brought before the court unless it is for the purpose of-

+(a) answering a complaint or a charge against him; or

+(b) making an application to remand him in custody.